2026 Endorsements | CFE PAC

 Jennifer Brothers is running for Congress in Pennsylvania’s 9th District.
 Brothers is seeking to unseat Republican incumbent, Dan Meuser, who won in 2024 with 70% of the vote.
 Brothers’ diverse background spans private investigation, correctional law enforcement, higher education administration, banking, and entrepreneurship, and she is a devoted mother, proud neighbor, and member of the LGBTQIA+ community.
 Brothers is an agnostic.

 Chis Rabb is running for Congress in Pennsylvania’s 3rd District.
-The Democratic incumbent in this seat, Dwight Evans, is not seeking re-election to this seat.
+The Democratic incumbent in this seat, Dwight Evans, is not seeking re-election.
 RepRabb, as he prefers to be called, is in his fifth term in the Pennsylvania State House (District 200).
 He has built his career standing up for social justice and fighting corporate greed.
 RepRabb is not religious.

 Texas